rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-widgets-fields.md

 - `onFocus`: The input focus event handler; call it with the the widget id and value;
 - `options`: A map of options passed as a prop to the component (see [Custom widget options](#custom-widget-options)).
 - `formContext`: The `formContext` object that you passed to Form.
-- `rawErrors`: An array of strings listing all generated error messages from encountered errors for this widget.
+- `rawErrors`: An array of the all generated error messages from encountered errors for this widget.

 > Note: Prior to v0.35.0, the `options` prop contained the list of options (`label` and `value`) for `enum` fields.
 Since v0.35.0, it now exposes this list as the `enumOptions` property within the `options` object.